Solutions in the (1/2,0)+(0,1/2) Representation of the Lorentz Group

-\section{Generalized Neutrino Equations}
+\section{Generalized Neutrino Equations.}

 A. Gersten~\cite{Ger} proposed a method for derivations of massless equations of arbitrary-spin particles.
 In fact, his method is related to the van der Waerden-Sakurai~\cite{Sak} procedure for the derivation of the massive Dirac equation.
-I commented the derivation of the Maxwell equations\footnote{In fact, the $S=1$ first-quantized equations.} in~\cite{dvo1}.
-Then, I showed that the method is rather ambigious because instead of free-space Maxwell equations one can obtain {\it generalized} $S=1$ equations, which connect the antisymmetric tensor field with additional scalar fields.
-The problem of physical significance of additional scalar chi-fields should be solved by experiment (see, however, the note on QED~\cite{Kruglov}).

-In the present talk I apply the van der Waerden-Sakurai-Gersten procedure to the spin-1/2 fields.
+I commented on the derivation of the Maxwell equations (the $S=1$ first-quantized equations) in~\cite{dvo1}.
+Then I showed that one can obtain {\it generalized} $S=1$ equations, which connect the antisymmetric tensor field with additional scalar fields.
+The problem of physical significance of additional scalar fields should be solved by experiment (see, however, the note on QED~\cite{Kruglov}).
+In the present talk I apply the similar procedure to the spin-1/2 fields.
 As a result one obtains equations which {\it generalize} the well-known Weyl equations.
-However, these equations are known for a long time~\cite{antec}.
-Raspini~\cite{Rasp1,Rasp5} analized them again in detail.
-I add some comments on physical contents of the generalized spin-1/2 equations.
+However, these equations have been known for a long time~\cite{antec}.
+Raspini~\cite{Rasp1,Rasp5} analyzed them again in detail.
+I add some comments on physical significance of the generalized spin-1/2 equations.

-I use the equation (4) of the Gersten paper~[1a] for the two-component spinor field function:
+Let me use the equation (4) of the first Gersten paper~\cite{Ger} for the two-component spinor field function:

-Actually, this equation is the massless limit of the equation which has been presented (together with the corresponding method of derivation of the Dirac equation) in the Sakurai book~\cite{Sak}.
-In the latter case one should substitute $m^2 c^4$ into the right-hand side of Eq.~(\ref{G1}).
-However, instead of equation (3.25) of~\cite{Sak} one can define the two-component `right' field function
+Actually, this equation is the massless limit of the equation which was presented in the Sakurai book~\cite{Sak}.
+In the latter case one should substitute $m^2 c^4$ into the right-hand side of Eq.~(\ref{G1}):